 Leukaemia Foundation Research Unit

 The laboratory is led by Professor Andrew Boyd, Professor of Experimental Haematology who is recognised internationally as a leader in haematological cancer research.
+Professor Boyd’s vision is that the lab will become a centre of excellence in molecular biology and the hub of expanding haematological research centre.

-His laboratory seeks to:
+The laboratory seeks to:

 - explore the basic causes of these diseases